simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 ![Alt text](../assets/template-driven-or-reactive-forms-in-angular/template-driven-reactive-forms.png)

-This looks exactly like what `FormBuilder` made for us, but Angular did all the work for us!
+This looks exactly like what `FormBuilder` would have made for us, but Angular did all the work for us!

 ## But what about validations?

 Validations are a pain, and we definitely don't want to create custom validators and directives for them and add them everywhere in our templates.
 That is true, but I also don't like to see them in our reactive forms.
 In [this talk]() from Ward Bell, Ward explains that we shouldn't think about validation as form-validations but rather model-validations.
 We want to reuse these validations in different places and we want to validate a model in one place.
 We don't want to go looking through our template-driven or reactive forms where all these validations lie.

+Removing validations from the forms and putting them in models brings us some advantages:
+- They are easy to find in one place
+- They are reusable on other places of the app and even on a node.js backend
+- They are composable and functional
+- They are very easy to test
+- They avoid boilerplate
+- We can just glue them to our `FormControl`'s and `FormGroup`'s automatically

 Since we want to keep this article to the point, we will tackle validations and remove validation-message-boilerplate in a next article.
 If you can't wait, drop me a DM and I will share some stackblitz code with you.
+So for now, let's don't talk about validations anymore, but we promise we will tackle it in one of our next articles in depth.

 ## Making it reactive